PART 1: OBTAIN A SUBSTANTIVE EDIT

 When your mentor has completed the review, a detailed Substantive Edit is prepared that focuses on the strengths of the manuscript and makes recommendations on what could make the manuscript stronger.

-Your mentor then meets you at a mutually agreeable place and time, whether in person or via Skype, to go over this report in detail.
+Your mentor then meets you (online in a zoom format) at a mutually agreeable place and time, whether in person or via Skype, to go over this report in detail.
 This is done in an informal relaxed setting.
 You are encouraged, of course, to ask questions throughout the process.
 This meeting usually takes about two hours.

-At the conclusion of the meeting a printed copy of the substantive edit is given to you and a Word copy emailed to you after the meeting.
+At the conclusion of the meeting a printed copy of the substantive edit is given to you and a Word copy emailed to you.

 At this point the Substantive Edit is complete and you have the option of continuing on your own with rewrites or joining PART 2, The Rewrite Segment of A Novel Approach Second Draft.
 Full details are on this website.